 An affirmation is a simple sentence or phrase that is used to manifest a particular outcome.

 In the example for today, we use the affirmation “I shape my life” in order to train our minds to behave in a way that corresponds to the statement.

-In other words, by stating that we are someone who shapes their life, we can create a belief that we have control of our lives, that we determine our own direction as we go through life.
+In other words, by stating that we are someone who shapes their life, we can create a belief that we have control of our lives, and that we determine our own direction as we go through life.

-It is a self-empowering statement.
+An affirmation is a self-empowering statement.